FAQs

 To apply for a student placement, Email Us Now.

-CADS employs clinical staff from a range of professional backgrounds.
-Most of our staff are Alcohol and Drug Practitioners or Nurses but we also employ people with other backgrounds such as social work, counselling, and psychology.
+CADS employ staff from a range of professional backgrounds.
+Most of our clinical staff are Alcohol and Drug practitioners or nurses though we also employ people with other backgrounds such as social work, counselling, and psychology.

 Generally, our preferred candidates for employment have: